 Height 1,780mm; Kerb weight 1,875kg

 Towing (unbraked) 3,100kg

 Ground clearance 205mm

-I drove the LX version in manual guise, reckoning that this model will be the best seller in the UK.
-Specifications & price are as follows, but it did include the goodies we are all starting to expect on our vehicle of choice, including keyless go, leather upholstery, electrically-adjusted & heated front seats, dual-zone climate control, bi-xenon headlamps with washers, enhanced body styling, privacy glass and a 6.1-inch touchscreen infotainment system with DAB, Bluetooth connectivity & SatNav, Lane Departure Warning, a reversing camera.
+I drove the SX version in manual guise & it did include the goodies we are all starting to expect on our vehicle of choice, including keyless go, leather upholstery, electrically-adjusted & heated front seats, dual-zone climate control, bi-xenon headlamps with washers, enhanced body styling, privacy glass and a 6.1-inch touchscreen infotainment system with DAB, Bluetooth connectivity & SatNav, Lane Departure Warning, a reversing camera.
 A comfort-orientated “touring” suspension is also included in the LX specification.

 In conclusion, the Fullback may be a ‘fake,’ a ‘plastic,’ but even if it is, it’s a bloody good one.
 There’s nothing wrong with the Mitsubishi L200 & there’s nothing wrong with the Fiat Professional Fullback either.
-With the Fullback only being sold in the UK by Fiat Professional dealerships, customers who buy or lease one will get the benefits of a fully commercial network, meaning out-of hours servicing & a willingness to listen to your commercial needs, something that perhaps a car based dealer wouldn’t do.
+Fiat Professional dealerships, may be your best bet for a look at the Fullback, as customers who buy or lease one will get the benefits of a fully commercial network, meaning out-of hours servicing & a willingness to listen to your commercial needs, something that perhaps a car based dealer wouldn’t do.
 And, if you already run Fiat Professional vehicles, you now have a ready-made pick-up to complete your fleet.

 An Optimus Prime 3.75/5